testedtim/new-cft-website/pages/get-involved.md

     image: /static/img/slack-w-logo.png
     altText: Slack logo
     heading: Step 1
-    summary: "Slack is a free online messaging platform, and we use our Slack workspace for connecting and communicating outside events.
+    summary: "Join our Slack workspace.
+Slack is a free online messaging platform, and we use our Slack workspace for connecting and communicating outside events.
 Sign up, introduce yourself, then join channels you are interested in.
 Any questions about us?
 Feel free to ask in our #general channel!"
     btnText: Join Slack
     btnLink: https://codefortucson.slack.com/
   - noPadding: false